TonCast/toncast-minter-contract/README.md

 This is much more complicated and will allow you to change the actual behavior of the Jetton to any custom behavior you want to program with the [FunC](https://ton.org/docs/#/func) language.
 For example, let's say you want a special Jetton that pays a 1% fee to some address every time it's transferred between users.
 Since this behavior is different from the standard, for this option you will need to install the FunC compiler on your machine.

-> Note: This project is based on the [tonstarter-contracts](https://github.com/ton-defi-org/tonstarter-contracts) repo, consult it if you need more help.
+> Note: This project is based on [jetton-deployer-contracts](https://github.com/ton-defi-org/jetton-deployer-contracts) and [tonstarter-contracts](https://github.com/ton-defi-org/tonstarter-contracts) repos.

 #### Instructions:

 1. Make sure you have all "Dependencies and Requirements" as described in [tonstarter-contracts](https://github.com/ton-defi-org/tonstarter-contracts/#dependencies-and-requirements) repo.

+   > **Optional**: You can place `fift` and `func` binaries in a `bin/` directory at the project root.
+The build script will automatically use them if present.

 2. Git clone the repo locally and rename the directory to your own project name.